sithorian/elastic-stack/README.md

 ### Elasticsearch Menu
 ![elastic-menu](./docs/elastic-menu.png)

-### Vectra Related
+### Vectra Stream Related
 ![vectra-menu](./docs/vectra-menu.png)

 ## ENDNOTE
 As I mentioned, this is a simple script (but more than 3K lines), its main purpose is to make life easier.
-I believe with no or a few minor changes, you can even use it for your production deployments too.
+I believe with no or just a few minor changes, you can even use it for your production deployments too.
+Since Docker is a very solid environment and if you have a good host, it will handle lots of data and EPS rates.